 Risks Of Strattera Detox

 Strattera is not a stimulant.
-It is not habit-forming and not known to be a common drug of misuse.
+It is not habit-forming and is not known to be a common drug of misuse.
 However, it should not be stopped without first consulting your doctor.

 Unlike stimulant medications like Vyvanse or Adderall (amphetamine), Strattera does not affect dopamine.
 Because of this, discontinuing Strattera does not cause a crash.